Home Learning 15.01.21

 Wednesday - PE

-This half term, we are reading the text 'Way Home'.
-We are using this as our stimulus to write our own story of a young homeless boy.
+This half term, we are reading the text 'Charlotte's Web'.
+We are using this as our stimulus to write our own fantasy story.
 At Cherry Tree, we use the Talk for Writing process, where we follow three stages: imitation, innovation and invention.

 We love and value reading in year 4.
 All children read every morning as soon as they come into class and once they have finished their book , they quiz.
 Also, every child is heard read at least twice a week, with a short discussion about what they have read.
-We read a class story at the end of every day (our current book is 'The boy at the back of the class') and our guided reading lessons are taught daily.
+We read a class story at the end of every day (our current book is 'The Night Bus Hero' by Onjali Q Rauf) and our guided reading lessons are taught daily.
 During guided reading, we practise and apply key comprehension skills.
 Year 4 uses reading VIPERS to help us remember these important skills.

-In Maths, our focus is place value of numbers beyond 1000.
-Children will be learning about what each digit represents, rounding, counting in multiples and comparing and ordering numbers.
-We have introduced 'Snappy Maths', which is fun, practical, outdoor Maths games.
-Our focus for this is times tables.
+In Maths, our focus is Multiplication an Division.
+Children will be learning how to multiply and divide by 10 and 100 as well as a focus on 3s, 6s, 7s and 9s times table facts.
+We will continue with 'Snappy Maths', which is fun, practical, outdoor Maths games.
+Our focus for this is still times tables.
 We are trying to develop our speed and fluency.
-Year 4s will take part in a national times table test next year, where they need to be able to answer a times table question within 6 seconds!
+Year 4s will take part in a national times table test next year (subject to change), where they need to be able to answer a times table question within 6 seconds!
 Please encourage your child to learn all of their times tables on a daily basis.
 Times Tables Rockstars is one way to get in lots of practice.
 See the link below to access this.

 In our Connected Curriculum, we make links between the subjects, where possible.
-PSHE, Art and D & T are the main subjects for this term.
-Our focus in art is to draw the effect of light, draw accurate drawings of people and draw small scale scenes.
-In D & T, we are following step by step plans and applying cutting, shaping and joining techniques.
+History, Art and D & T are the main subjects for this term.
 Our connected curriculum follows three stages: Stage 1, Teacher directed.
 Stage 2, Teacher led and Stage 3, Pupil led.